<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 As a International Paper employee, it is important to understand how companies sometimes offer lump-sum pension buyouts to workers at or near retirement, and former employees with vested pension benefits who haven’t begun taking monthly payments.
 This reduces the total obligations and risk within their plans.

-As a International Paper employee potentially being offered a lump-sum payment, it is important to consider the risks associated with said alternative.
+As a International Paper employee potentially being offered a lump-sum payment, it is important to consider the risks associated with this alternative.
 According to research published in February by MetLife, in an online survey of 1,911 Americans ages 50 to 75 last fall, 34% of retirees who took a lump-sum buyout from their defined-contribution plan depleted that sum within five years.

 With that taken into account, it becomes worthy to consider collecting monthly payments for the remainder of one's life as an alternative to the lump sum.
-Furthermore, given the availability of a survivor benefit, payment would carry on past owner's death to the end of their spouse's life.
+Furthermore, given the availability of a survivor benefit, payment would carry on past the owner's death to the end of their spouse's life.
 Monthly checks provide longevity protection, preventing seniors from depleting their assets during a lengthy retirement.

 Articles you may find interesting: